Daniel-B-Tufvesson/speech-act-classifier/README.md

 ## What is in this Repository?

 ### Classifier Models
 This repository contains two different models for automatically classifying speech acts.
-These are classified out of context, meaning, they analyze the conversational structure but only individual sentences.
-Furthermore, they target Swedish sentences.
+These are classified out of context, meaning, they do not analyze the conversational structure but only individual sentences.
+Furthermore, they target only Swedish sentences.

 - **Rule-based classifier**: This classifier uses rules for classification.
 It relies primarily on syntax, but also sentiment.
 The model is json file consisting of rules: `models/rule-based.json`.